 The attending physician provides fellow supervision, ensuring appropriate patient care and ongoing case-based learning.

-Pain Medicine fellows rotate through clinics at Wake Forest Baptist Health and Carolinas Pain Institute (CPI) with primary responsibility for new patient evaluations and existing patient management.
+Pain Medicine fellows rotate through clinics at Wake Forest Baptist Health with primary responsibility for new patient evaluations and existing patient management.

 Fellows also rotate through procedures at: